-3.9 Luminaire Shields
+3.10 Luminaire Shields

-Unshielded lights are visible for "as far as the eye can see".
-Shielding luminaires is critical for cutting widespread glare.
-Shielding improves visibility and the light's impact on the environment beyond the target area.
+Shielding luminaires is critical for cutting widespread glare that is otherwise visible for "as far as the eye can see".
+Shielding improves visibility and prevents the light's impact on the environment beyond the target area.

-Unshielded lights will illuminate a very large area, however the illumination level more than 2 mounting heights from nadir is, quite literally, negligible - <1/10 that at nadir and contributes little to good visibility.
+Unshielded lights will illuminate a very large area, however the illumination level more than 2 mounting heights from nadir is, quite literally, negligible - <1/10 that at nadir, and contributes little to good visibility.
 The useful spread of the light is only about 1.5 X mounting height from nadir.
 (This is due to the cosine law and the $1/r^2$ law, which are shown the accompanying figure.)
 So any light that shines beyond this distance primarily produces glare and wastes energy.